fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 #### Remarks

-Available in Firefox before 134, Internet Explorer, Safari before 18.0, and Node.js before 22.12–22.14 and 23.3.
+Available in Firefox before 134, Internet Explorer, and Node.js before 22.12–22.14 and 23.3.

 #### Inherited from